Civic Arena (Pittsburgh): Professional wrestling

-King of the Ring in 1998 is remembered for the Hell in a Cell match between Mick Foley and the Undertaker, where Foley would fall from the top of the cell, suffering multiple injuries.
+King of the Ring in 1998 is remembered for the Hell in a Cell match between Mick Foley and the Undertaker, where Foley fell from the top of the cell, suffering multiple injuries.
 Journalist Michael Landsberg called it "maybe the most famous match ever."
 In 2011, this incident was named as the number one "OMG!" incident in the WWE history.
 The final WWE event was a Monday Night Raw episode on May 10, 2010.
-The future events would now be taking place at PPG Paints Arena.
+Future professional wrestling events would later take place at the newly-built Consol Energy Center (now PPG Paints Arena), located across the street.

 Basketball

-America's first high school basketball All-Star game, The Dapper Dan Roundball Classic was held at the arena annually between 1965 and 1992.
+America's first high school basketball All-Star game, the Dapper Dan Roundball Classic was held at the arena annually between 1965 and 1992.
 The men's basketball programs of both of the city's NCAA Division I institutions, the University of Pittsburgh and Duquesne University, frequently used it either as a primary or secondary home court, and the last basketball game played at the arena was the two schools' annual rivalry game in 2009.
 Among the two schools, Duquesne made the most extensive use of the arena, using it as their home from 1964 until 1988.
 From 1984 to 2002, Pittsburgh used the arena for select games against popular opponents.

 The Philadelphia 76ers, Pittsburgh Pipers, Pittsburgh Condors, Pittsburgh Rens, Pittsburgh Piranhas, and the Harlem Globetrotters hosted regular-season basketball games at the Arena.
-The Pipers won the 1968 ABA Finals in the venue, doing so in Game 7 over the New Orleans Buccaneers on May 4 by a score of 122–113.
+The Pipers won the 1968 ABA Finals in the venue, doing so in game seven over the New Orleans Buccaneers on May 4 by a score of 122–113.
 The first and second-round games of both the 1997 and 2002 NCAA Division I men's basketball tournaments were held at the Arena.